Wiggle Time: Plot

 Greg does a magic trick where he flips through a book that initially does not have any pictures.
 He asks the audience to say some magic words and throw some pictures into the book.
 He flips through the book and it now has some drawings.
-He then asks the audience to throw some color into the book, but the trick does not work.
-He remembers to say the magic word "Abracadabra." and then it works.
+He then asks the audience to throw some colour into the book, but the trick does not work.
+He remembers to say the magic word "Abracadabra". and then it works.